heartInsert/Randaugment/README.md

-# 1： if you  want to  just  call  this  class ,write  like above , this  is  for  call the whole fun
+# 1： if you  want to  just  call  this  class ,write  like above , this  is  for  call the whole function